Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 I discuss all of the above activities in this article.
 They can be absorbing for both children and adults when performed at a suitable level.
 The elementary students and the high school students that I've taught have enjoyed observing nature and performing the activities in the list.

-Although the greatest variety of plants and animals can be seen in spring, summer, and early fall, nature activities and crafts are enjoyable at any time of year.
+Although the greatest variety of plants and animals can often be seen in spring, summer, and early fall, nature activities and crafts are enjoyable at any time of year.
+It can be interesting to see how life in a particular habitat changes as the year progresses.
+Young children will probably need supervision and guidance when they observe nature, since it sometimes presents dangers.

 Creating a Nature Journal